jamesdonoh/mobile-applications/report.md

 #### NFR01: Support up to 1000 offers at one time without impaired function

 The app should be able to handle a large database of offers to allow it to continue to be work effectively even many additional partners are signed up.
-The initial offer database is expeced to contain less than 100 offers, however the behaviour of the app with up to 1000 offers should not be noticeably impaired in any way.
+The initial offer database is expected to contain less than 100 offers, however the behaviour of the app with up to 1000 offers should not be noticeably impaired in any way.

 #### NFR02: Respond to all user interactions within 100ms